 Once you have had a cold virus, you become immune to that specific germ.
 That’s why children get fewer colds as they get older.

 Children can catch colds from siblings, parents, other family members, playmates or caregivers.
 Germs usually spread in one of three ways:

-- Direct contact —such as kissing, touching or holding hands—with an infected person.
-If you have a virus, you will have germs in your nose, mouth, eyes, on your skin.
+- Direct contact—such as kissing, touching or holding hands—with an infected person.
+If you have a virus, you will have germs in your nose, mouth, eyes and on your hands.
 By touching other people, you can pass on the virus.

 - Indirect contact means touching something—a toy, doorknob or a used tissue—that has been touched by an infected person and now has germs on it.
 Some germs, including those that cause colds and diarrhea, can stay on surfaces for many hours.

 - Some germs spread through the air when a person coughs or sneezes.
-Droplets from the cough or sneeze may reach another person’s nose or mouth.
+Droplets from the cough or sneeze can reach another person’s nose or mouth.

 How do I know if my child has a cold?